sea-anemily/Week_4_Viz_In_Class/README.md

 # Week_4_Viz_In_Class
-Data Visualization using R package ggpilot 2
+Data Visualization using R package ggplot2
+## Grammar of Graphics
+Here we will learn how to make graphics